colleagues walk through a bustling open office floor plan discussing culture career and purpose in commercial real estate

 Stephanie: That’s a little different for me since I’m a broker – my growth is mostly in my own hands, and the path is pretty clear.
 But from what I’ve seen around me, I think it’s important to have the chance to try new things.
 Maybe someone wants to switch asset classes or move from a support role into brokerage, or the other way around.
 When people feel stuck, they usually leave.
 Of course, growth also ties into things like pay, flexibility, responsibilities and title.

-Charles: To echo Judson’s sentiment, a combination of technical and soft skills is vital to success.
+Charles: A combination of technical and soft skills is vital to success.
 I have worked alongside the learning and development team in the U.K. to develop the Future Talent series aimed at the graduate and apprentice cohorts and recently hosted an introduction to Property Management session.

 I also think that mentoring and support play a huge part, and this is a program Avison Young offers.
 I personally have benefitted from having a mentor – knowing someone’s there to guide you can really support your progression.
 I also take an active role in mentoring several of our graduates through their professional qualification assessments and take real satisfaction from seeing their development.